denis-berthier/CSP-Rules-Examples/README.md

 -- One example (#1182-many-guardians) deals with anti-tridagons with a large number of guardians and illustrates ultra-peristency.
 Try to play in a similar way with the other examples in order to find simpler solutions than those proposed here (which have all been looked for in W8+OR5CH8).<br><br>
 -- One example (Triple-Double) is an interesting case of combining ORk-whips with eleven replacement; it explains how ultra-peristency of ORk-relations is preserved by replacement.<br><br>
 --The other examples, with names containing "Wi+ORkWj" (i,j,k=2,3,....), propose solutions with ORk-Forcing-Whips and ORk-Whips based on anti-tridagons.
 For definiteness, ?*use-high-Tridagon-salience* is set to TRUE and ?*ORk-Forcing-Whips-before-ORk-Whips* is set to FALSE.<br>
-Example #16150-W6+9xOR2FW5.clp also shows how function solve-w-preferences can be used, and how careful one must be with it.
+Example #16150-W6+9xOR2FW5.clp also shows how function solve-w-preferences can be used, and how careful one must be with it.<br>
+Example #6050(6277)-Trid+W6-vs-Trid+gW4.clp is the simplest case I found where using g-chains leads to a smaller rating.<br>
+Examples #1418-W8+OR5W8-vs-gW6+OR5gW6.clp and #5383-W9+OR5W9-vs-gW6+OR5gW6.clp are two other such cases, where only ordinary g-whips vs ORk-gwhips make the difference.